coinbase/coinbase-sdk-ruby/README.md

 w4 = u.import_wallet(data)
 ```

-To import wallets that were persisted to local file system, use the below code.
+To import wallets that were persisted to local file system using `save()`, use the below code.
 ```ruby
 # The Wallet can be re-instantiated using the exported data.
 # w5 will be equivalent to w3.